-Right now, this feature is available only to Apple Developers (paid accounts, not public beta accounts) with access to betas of watchOS 7 and iOS 14.
+Right now, this feature is available only to users with access to betas of watchOS 7 and iOS 14.

 If you want to try this feature, sign up for the public beta program (free) or an Apple Developer account (paid.)
 Just remember to update your iPhone AND your watch to the latest iOS and watchOS betas to check out the AirPlay option for Apple Fitness+.

 Another cool beta feature is that you can now unlock your iPhone from your Apple watch, especially useful when you wear a face mask.

 Unlock iPhone with Apple Watch works if you unlock your Apple Watch and then use Face ID on your paired iPhone.